 LOGIN INTERMEDIARIES BORROWERS

-Bridging Loans Explained: Your Complete Guide Borrower Tips
+Bridging Loans Explained: How They Work in The UK Borrower Tips

 Whether used as temporary liquidity or funding an entire property project, bridging finance is now a go-to financial solution across the industry.

-This guide will help you to better understand how bridging loans work, when they can be used and their pros and cons.
+Read on for bridging loans explained in simple terms, including how they work, when they can be used and their risks and benefits.
 Enabling you to explore all the finance options available for your next project and navigate the loans process smoothly.

 What is a bridging loan?

-Bridging loans are secured against the property being purchased and/or additional assets, and in the event of a default, the bridging loan lender can repossess these assets.
+Secured against the property being purchased and/or additional assets, in the event of a default, the bridging loan lender can repossess these assets.

 Unlike homeowner mortgages, bridging loans are assessed against the asset values, the strength of the project/investment and the exit strategy (how the loan is repaid), rather than income and affordability.